CrossArchitecture/Cross-Tools/README.md

 <!-- * [License](#license) -->

 ## General Information
 Cross-Tools is a collection of tools based on Dynamo and/or Python.
 The aim of these tools is to make your daily work with Revit easier.
 During the course of a building project, our architects are faced with a number of tasks that need to be completed.
 These tasks can often be repetitive and time consuming.
 That's why Cross Tools are designed to help with automation and management tasks.
 This includes facilitating the creation of plan sheets as well as alert management in the model.
-Under [Features](#Features) all tools are listed and described in their use case.
+Under [Features](#features) all tools are listed and described in their use case.

 ## Requirements
 In order for Cross-Tools to run on your computer, you will need to do a few installations beforehand.
 Cross-Tools is based on pyRevit and this is where we start.
+1. Make sure you have Autodesk Revit installed on your computer!
-1. Install the latest [pyRevit version](https://github.com/eirannejad/pyRevit/releases), during the development of Cross-Tools the version [v4.8.12.22247](https://github.com/eirannejad/pyRevit/releases/tag/v4.8.12.22247%2B0031) was used.
+2. Install the latest [pyRevit version](https://github.com/eirannejad/pyRevit/releases), during the development of Cross-Tools the version [v4.8.12.22247](https://github.com/eirannejad/pyRevit/releases/tag/v4.8.12.22247%2B0031) was used.
 The installation is self-explanatory and very well documented, but a look at the [Notion Page](https://pyrevitlabs.notion.site/pyrevitlabs/pyRevit-bd907d6292ed4ce997c46e84b6ef67a0) is worthwhile.
+3.

 ## Features
-List the ready features here:
-- Awesome feature 1
-- Awesome feature 2
-- Awesome feature 3
+Cross-Tools
+1. Dynamo
+  1. Beam(s) through input Surface
+  2. Excel Export
+  3. Delete selected unplaced Views
+  4. Warning Management
+  5. Reset Graphical Override
+2. Python
+  1. Center Room Tag
+  2. Same category as selected
+  3. same type as selected
+  4. Titleblocks on sheets
+  5. Select only categories
+  6. Select only 3D
+  7. Select only 2D
+  8. Deselect grouped elements

 ## Screenshots
 ![Example screenshot](./img/screenshot.png)
 <!-- If you have screenshots you'd like to share, include them here. -->

-## Setup
-What are the project requirements/dependencies?
-Where are they listed?
-A requirements.txt or a Pipfile.lock file perhaps?
-Where is it located?

-Proceed to describe how to install / setup one's local environment / get started with the project.

 ## Usage
 How does one go about using it?